patrykblicharski/HLASM-Mainframe-SMF-to-JSON-Engine/README.md

 The engine is built with a dual-mode execution architecture:
 - **Standard Mode (TCB):** Runs as a standard task, compatible with any z/OS environment.
-- **Offload-Ready (SRB):** The core conversion logic is **fully reentrant** and thread-safe, designed to be dispatched for *zIIP Offloading*.
+- **Offload-Ready (SRB):** The core logic is **fully reentrant** and thread-safe, architectured to be dispatched via Service Request Blocks (SRB) within a WLM Enclave

 > **Note:** The public version of this repository is configured for TCB mode.
-The high-level SRB dispatcher and WLM Enclave management modules for *zIIP Offloading* are part of the Enterprise edition.
+The SRB dispatcher and WLM management modules used for performance testing on experimental environments are not included in this public release.

 ## New: Data-Driven Architecture
 The engine has been refactored to use Master Mapping Tables.
 This allows developers to choose exactly which fields to export to JSON by simply editing a table, without modifying the core logic.